OjoLego/Scorers/README.md

 Flutter SDK: Ensure you have Flutter 3.24.4 or compatible version installed.
 Bloc: State management library for handling UI state.
-Json serializable and build runner
+Json serializable and Build runner

 ## Assumptions and Limitations
 Mock Data: The app uses mock data for demonstration purposes.
 Integrating real backend data is not part of this assessment but can be done for further functionality.